 DREAM assembles a world-leading consortium, and associated partnership, of research excellence in the theory and application of risk mitigation using Big Data – across the environmental sciences, with close access to industry, government and NGO end-users.
 The four institutional partners have substantial, comprehensive track records, with collective experience in tackling authentic and challenging risk management problems, positioning DREAM with a unique, disruptive approach to Big Data synthesis for reducing uncertainties associated with risk.

-The 2017 Third Call for Academics to submit DREAM Research Project is now closed
+The Call for Academics to submit DREAM Research Project is now closed

-The call for project ideas for the 2017 third DREAM cohort is now closed – and we have received a full set of exciting and novel prospective project ideas from academic colleagues across the four university partners of DREAM.
-If you are a prospective student, follow the link above to apply.
+The call for project ideas for the DREAM cohorts are now closed, with project ideas received and now successful student applicants interviewd and appointed.
+A full set of exciting and novel prospective project ideas was received from academic colleagues across the four university partners of DREAM.
 This webpage is retained as a reference.

 The following forms are retained online for reference for staff from any of the four consortium universities relating to the submission of prospective projects to the DREAM Management Board team members from their University.